 Keyword

-A word -- or often phrase -- used to focus an online search.
+A word –– or often phrase –– used to focus an online search.
 A keyword is a database index entry that identifies a specific record or document.
 Keyword searching is the most common form of text search on the web.
 Most search engines do their text query and retrieval using keywords.
-Unless the author of the web document specifies the keywords for her document (this is possible by using meta tags), it's up to the search engine to determine them.
-Essentially, this means that search engines pull out and index words that are believed to be significant.
+Unless the author of the web document specifies the keywords for her document (this is possible by using meta tags)‚ it’s up to the search engine to determine them.
+Essentially‚ this means that search engines pull out and index words that are believed to be significant.
 Words that are mentioned towards the top of a document and words that are repeated several times throughout the document are more likely to be deemed important.

 Online: Keyword Services